 Companies, organizations, political movements, all have “visions”.
 Their vision describes, in a few sentences, what they “see” themselves achieving in the future.
 You may even have a “vision board” to help you reach your life goals.

 Take a Look at the Muslim Adults Around You

 To define the “Quran vision” for yourself and your family (spouse and children), first put two and two together.
-Imagine that the adults walking around you today (you, too, included) are, in fact, the little children of the past (who were naughtily scurrying around, playing, giggling, and just being kids 20,30, or 40+ years ago).
+Imagine that the adults walking around you today (you, too, included) are, in fact, the little children of the past.
+They were naughtily scurrying around, playing, giggling, and just being kids 20,30, or 40+ years ago).

 You have to admit and acknowledge that what your children do, learn and practice today, will affect and determine what kind of adults they will be a few decades down the road, insha’Allah, by the will and decree of Allah.

-Now, leaving out the imams (religious leaders), khateebs (sermon-givers) and qari’s (qualified reciters) for the moment, please take an objective look at yourself, and all the adults around you: your spouse, parents, siblings, parents-in-law, siblings-in-law (and their other halves), your office colleagues, and your cousins.
+Now, leave out the imams (religious leaders), khateebs (sermon-givers) and qari’s (qualified reciters) for the moment.
+Take an objective look at yourself, and all the adults around you.
+Your spouse, parents, siblings, parents-in-law, siblings-in-law (and their other halves), your office colleagues, and your cousins.
 Anyone above age 20, in fact.

-Now try to see what their connection with the Qur’an is like.
+Try to see what their connection with the Qur’an is like.

 And then try to imagine or reflect upon what that connection would have been like had their parents adopted a different approach towards their Qur’an education/learning during their childhood.

 There are many preliminary, basic, superlative and advanced levels of connecting with Allah through His Glorious Book, the Qur’an.
 You need to decide which one is the vision for yourself and your children.
-The vision might also vary for each child, depending on his or her unique set of talents and abilities (recall the human uniqueness I mentioned at the start?).
+The vision might also vary for each child, depending on his or her unique set of talents and abilities, remember our human uniqueness.

 Please keep in mind that despite a parent’s best efforts, nothing can happen except by Allah’s will.
 And I also admit that many a time, parents’ efforts in making their child achieve a certain level in a particular field of knowledge fails.
 For the better, of course.
 Allah always decides for the better.